jcTTP3/nba_score_prediction/README.md

-# Prediction Fantasy Basketball Points with Multiple Linear Regression
+# Predicting Fantasy Basketball Points with Multiple Linear Regression

 ## The Goal
 The aim of this project is to try to predict daily fantasy performance, as measured by the DraftKings [formula](https://www.draftkings.com/help/rules/nba) using a multiple regression model.